 Creating zones is the key to your kitchen organization system.

 Work with the layout of your kitchen.
-Pay attention location of cabinets and drawers -there is almost always a drawer or cabinet near the oven & stovetop, fridge, and sink – that’s usually by design.
+Pay attention to the location of cabinets and drawers -there is almost always a drawer or cabinet near the oven & stovetop, fridge, and sink – that’s usually by design.
 So work with it.

 Have a look at the video below to see how I created zones in my own kitchen.